 Getting Back On Track

-Should you not meet the performance standard set by the ABA at the end of your current certification cycle, your certificate will expire and you will no longer be certified in pain medicine.
-Then, you’ll have two options to regain your certification:
+Should you not meet the performance standard set by the ABA at the end of your current certification cycle, your certificate will expire, and you will no longer be certified in pain medicine.
+You will have two options to regain your certification:

 Re-entry via LA-Pain

-• Continue participation in LA-Pain and meet the performance standard for two consecutive years.
-Your certification will be expired during these two years, and will be regained if you meet the performance standard at the end of two years of participation.
+- Continue participation in the LA-Pain and meet the performance standard in the year immediately following expiration.
+Your certification will be expired during this year of participation and will be regained if you meet the performance standard at the end of the year.
+Please note that LA-Pain for Re-Entry is only available the first year immediately following expiration.

 Re-entry via Pain Medicine Examination